"A society grows great when old men plant trees whose shade they know they shall never sit in."

 Tending the Realm

-The Tyrant focuses only on what serves his ego or interests, letting other parts of the realm deteriorate.
-The Victim is overwhelmed by the scope of his realm and neglects everything.
+The Tyrant focuses only on what serves his ego.
+He lets other parts deteriorate.
+The Victim is overwhelmed by the scope and neglects everything.
 The Mature King tends the whole with steady, consistent care.

 Tending the realm requires: